The Great Return: A Guide For Getting Employees Back To The Office

 Commercial Real Estate

-Now that the worst of the pandemic is behind us, C-suite Executives are thinking about "The Great Return."
-The million-dollar question on everybody's mind?
+Now that the pandemic is behind us, leaders are thinking about "The Great Return."
+The million-dollar question still on everybody's mind?
 How to best get employees back into the office.

 So, what does the landscape currently look like?

-Opal Taps offs at the Sydney CBD correlate with this data:
+Opal Taps offs at the Sydney CBD correlate with this, showing a steady increase since February:

 The problem with a mandate

-A recent Twitter war between Tesla's Elon Musk and Atlassian's Scott Farquhar brought the issue of return-to-office mandates to the surface.
-Here, Musk warned that Tesla and SpaceX employees would lose their job if they did not return for a minimum of 40 hours a week.
-And Farquhar responded to by saying it "Feels like something out of the 1950s" and encouraged Musk's employees to apply for a job at Atlassian.
+Back in 2022, a Twitter war between Tesla's Elon Musk and Atlassian's Scott Farquhar brought the issue of return-to-office mandates to the surface.
+Here, Musk warned that Tesla and SpaceX employees would lose their jobs if they did not return for a minimum of 40 hours a week.
+And Farquhar responded by saying it "Feels like something out of the 1950s," encouraging Musk's employees to apply for a job at Atlassian.

-Naturally, most companies remain unsure of which road to take.
-Many believe that simply mandating a return might lead to dissatisfaction or, worse, resignations - an even bigger headache in light of the labour shortage.
+Naturally, whether unlimited working-from-home arrangements work for everybody remains a matter of contention amongst most executives.
+Many believe that simply mandating a return might lead to dissatisfaction or, worse, resignations - an even bigger headache in light of the labour shortage (with the national unemployment rate sitting at just 3.6%).

 And they're not wrong.

-Employers believe losing face time means their teams lose the ability to collaborate, share ideas and feed off one another's energy.
+With real estate being a company's second-highest cost after salaries, it's only natural to want to see a return.
+However, many employers also believe that losing face time limits their teams ability to collaborate, share ideas and feed off one another's energy.
 Companies also lose the opportunity to differentiate their employment brand from their competitors.
-And with real estate being a company's second-highest cost after salaries, it's only natural to want to see a return.

 Tips to entice staff back to the office